Varroa frequently asked questions

 The mite is still contained to NSW, and the response to date has enabled a detailed understanding of the spread and risk of new detections.

-The NSW Government will work with all the national stakeholders and reallocate resources to slowing the spread of the pest and providing management options to help minimise its impact.
+The NSW Government is working with all the national stakeholders to reallocate resources to slow the spread of the pest and providing management options to help minimise its impact.

-Why is the Varroa mite response moving to management?
+Why has the Varroa mite response moved to management?

-The NMG considered the following major factors for why eradication has not reached its desired objectives:
+The NMG considered the following major factors for why eradication had not reached its desired objectives:

-• The recent number of new detections in Kempsey and subsequent movements from Kempsey, have made it clear that the Varroa mite infestation is more widespread and has also been present for longer
+• The number of new detections in Kempsey in the later part of 2023 and subsequent movements from Kempsey, made it clear that the Varroa mite infestation was more widespread and had also been present for longer than first thought.

-• The increase in new detections and the subsequent expansion of the Eradication Emergency Zone to greater than 17,800km2 has stretched the eradication team’s responses to its technical limit.
+• The increase in new detections and the subsequent expansion of the Eradication Emergency Zone to greater than 17,800km2 had stretched the eradication team’s responses to its technical limit.

 Why did we try to eradicate Varroa mite?